 Regulation 2.5 - "Repatriation" and Standard A.2.5.2 refers to financial security in the case of abandonment.
-A claim for unpaid wages under the financial security is therefore only available to seafarers serving on board.
+A claim for unpaid wages under the financial security arises only when seafarers are actually serving on board at the time of the deemed abandonment (see FAQ 21).
+However, a seafarer is not entitled to claim against the financial security for unpaid wages while they continue to fulfil their contract serving on board the ship.
+Non-payment of wages without abandonment is a separate and different issue that is dealt with under MLC Regulation 2.2.
+See FAQ 24 for further information.